mozilla/application-services/docs/howtos/building-a-rust-component.md

 The "Store" is the entry-point for the consuming application - it provides the core functionality exposed by the component and manages your databases and other singletons.
-The responsibilities of this will include things like creating the DB if it doesn't exist, doing schema upgrades etc.
+The responsibilities of the "Store" will include things like creating the DB if it doesn't exist, doing schema upgrades etc.

 The functionality exposed by the "Store" will depend on the complexity of the API being exposed.
-For example, for `webext-storage`, where there are only a handful of simple public functions, it just directly exposes all the functionalty of the component.
+For example, for `webext-storage`, where there are only a handful of simple public functions, it just directly exposes all the functionality of the component.
 However, for Places, which has a much more complex API, the (logical) Store instead supplies "Connection" instances which expose the actual functionality.